hypothete/love-wfc/README.md

 ## How to run

+You'll need to have [LOVE](https://love2d.org/) installed.
 If you're on Windows, `./run.bat` should start the software.
 Otherwise please follow the instructions on the [LOVE wiki](https://love2d.org/wiki/Getting_Started#Running_Games).

 WFC generation can be re-run by pressing `space`, and you can take screenshots with `s`.